 Next week, on October 5, 2011, the Law Library will host Professor Joseph Raz for an afternoon of great legal scholarship.
 Professor Raz – internationally recognized as an expert in the field of jurisprudence – will deliver a lecture titled “Sovereignty & Legitimacy: On the Changing Face of Law-Questions and Speculations” as the second Frederic […]

-The following is a guest post by Francisco Macías, Senior Legal Information Analyst.
 In a recent pic of the week we featured a group shot of the 18th Annual Global Legal Information Network (GLIN) Directors’ Meeting.
 Today, I’d like to share some of the highlights of the event.
-During the two-day meeting, which took place […]
+During the two-day meeting, which took place at the Library of Congress in the Lawrence Quincy Mumford Room, representatives from […]

 The other week I was lucky enough to attend an informative Power Lunch, hosted by the Law Library of Congress and presented by one of our legal analysts, Dr. Wendy Zeldin.
 Dr. Zeldin (who has a very impressive list of credentials, including a Masters and PhD degree from Harvard University) discussed the Norwegian Criminal Justice […]